-GREG MACKELLAN (Artistic Director, Writer, Director)
+GREG MACKELLAN (Founding Artistic Director)

 Greg MacKellan’s career in musical theatre extends back more than 30 years.
 His producing credits in New York and Los Angeles include The Baker’s Wife, a musical on which he worked extensively with Stephen Schwartz and Joseph Stein.

 A graduate of the Musical Theatre Program at UCLA, he is also a musical theatre historian of note who has worked as a consultant to performers like Andrea Marcovicci and Paige O’Hara.
-Greg was responsible for the acclaimed six-CD Shadowland series of recordings devoted to lesser-known songs by classic American musical theatre songwriters; performers he directed on these CDs include Judy Kaye, Rebecca Luker, Jason Graae, Patricia Morison, Susan Watson, Diana Canova and Sheldon Harnick.
+Greg was responsible for the acclaimed six-CD Shadowland series of recordings devoted to lesser-known songs by classic American musical theatre songwriters; performers he directed on these CDs include Judy Kaye, Rebecca Luker, Jason Graae, Patricia Morison, Susan Watson, Diana Canova, and Sheldon Harnick.

 Greg was hired by the Yip Harburg Foundation in 1994 to provide a revised script for the forgotten Harburg/Styne musical Darling of the Day, and performed similar duties for 42nd Street Moon’s 2004 NEA-sponsored restoration of the Harburg/Arlen Hooray for What!
-Also in 2004, Greg’s award-winning revision of the Cole Porter musical Out of This World was presented to critical acclaimed at the Chichester Festival in England, and has since been produced in Seattle, Los Angeles, and San Francisco.
+Also in 2004, Greg’s award-winning revision of the Cole Porter musical Out of This World was presented to critical acclaim at the Chichester Festival in England, and has since been produced in Seattle, Los Angeles, and San Francisco.
 During his 17 years as Artistic Director of 42nd Street Moon, Greg has directed more than 50 musicals, adapting the scripts for many of them.

 He has written and directed more than 15 revues for various Bay Area groups, including I’d Like to Hide It, which explored gay subtext in the lyrics of Cole Porter and Lorenz Hart.
-He has produced three CDs for Moon: original cast albums of Porter’s Something for the Boys and Leave It to Me!, and a Jerome Kern anthology, The First Rose of Summer.
-The 2004 TheatreMania Guide to Musical Theatre recordings lists Leave It To Me! as one of the top show CDs of 2002, and singles out the work of MacKellan and Dave Dobrusky on this CD for special acclaim.
+He has produced three CDs for Moon - original cast albums of Porter’s Something for the Boys and Leave It to Me!, and a Jerome Kern anthology, The First Rose of Summer.
+The 2004 Theatre Mania Guide to Musical Theatre recordings lists Leave It To Me! as one of the top show CDs of 2002, and singles out the work of MacKellan and Dave Dobrusky for special acclaim.

-STEPHANIE RHOADS (Artistic Director)
+STEPHANIE RHOADS (Founding Producing Director)

 Stephanie Rhoads plays roles on and off stage for 42nd Street Moon.
 Offstage she works with Greg MacKellan to shape each of Moon’s Seasons.
-Onstage, Stephanie most recently graced our stage as Madame La Comtesse Diane De Vobrillac in Ben Franklin in Paris.
+Onstage Stephanie most recently graced our stage as Madame La Comtesse Diane De Vobrillac in Ben Franklin in Paris.
 She also includes among her favorite Moon roles: Helen Vance in our smash production of Out of This World, Adriana in Boys From Syracuse, Ninotchka in Silk Stockings, Venus in One Touch of…, Elvira in High Spirits, Thea in Fiorello!, and Adeline in Sweet Adeline.

 She is the recipient of the Dean Goodman Choice Awards for Hello Dolly! with Mountain Play and Out of This World (2000) with 42nd Street Moon, as well as Bay Area Theatre Critics Circle Awards.
 She has appeared with many regional companies including American Musical Theatre of San Jose, TheatreWorks, Broadway By the Bay, Beach Blanket Babylon, Woodminster Musicals, and more.

-Hector Zavala (Production Manager)
+LEANNA KEYES (Production Manager)